Third annual meeting of the Dutch Inverse Problems Community

 Add

-The third annual meeting of the Dutch Inverse Problems Community will take place on 12-13 October 2023 in Groningen.
+The third annual meeting of the Dutch Inverse Problems Community will take place on 12-13 October 2023 at the Feithhuis in Groningen.
 The program of last year’s event can be read here.
 We will follow a similar setup as last year, with a Masterclass on Thursday and plenary talks on Friday.
 The program will be announced on this page.

 Programme